 Jeremy Ficca co-curates the exhibition Drawing Attention: The Digital Culture of Contemporary Architectural Drawings opening September 17 at the Roca London Gallery.
 The exhibition, based on the recent ACSA Drawing for the Design Imaginary exhibit, examines the state of contemporary architectural drawing, revealing its potential to describe more than simply the detailing of a building’s construction.

 The SoA invites applications for the position of Head of the School of Architecture.
 Review of applicants will begin November 1, 2019.
 The appointment begins on July 1, 2020.

-Current SoA Head Stephen Lee will be serving his 12th and final year as head during the 2019-20 academic year.
-University policy allows for a maximum of two five-year term lengths for heads of school; Lee has already served one year as interim head, two five-year terms as head, and will serve this additional upcoming year as the College of Fine Arts handles several other headship transitions within the college.
+Current SoA Head Stephen Lee will be serving the 12th and final year of his term as head during the 2019-20 academic year.
 Lee will continue on as tenured faculty with the SoA following the conclusion of his headship.
-The goal for the head search is to bring this new person on board with time to allow for a smooth transition into the next chapter of the school.
+The goal for the head search is to bring the new person on board with time to allow for a smooth transition into the next chapter of the school.